pxtimes3/rtorrent-flood/README.md

 Using https://github.com/jesec/flood due to the main repo being dead (https://github.com/Flood-UI/flood/issues/877)

-Created for my own needs, don't rely on it being tip-top super-accurate up-to-date.
+Created for my own needs, don't rely on it being tip-top super-accurate up-to-date or even working...
+Plug and pray at it's finest!

 ### USAGE